 The 5th edition of Teaching Physical Education was dedicated to Muska Mosston.
 It was intended to be a tribute to him, but due to an unfortunate publishing error, the 5th edition (used for several years before the error was identified) should not be used.
 A corrected and updated 6th edition was written in 2008 and is available free online from the Spectrum Institute for Teaching and Learning.
 Click here to download the 6th edition of Teaching Physical Education.

-Sara was invited as the keynote speaker at the University of West Florida, Physical Education Summer Institute to address the theme "Teaching Styles in Physical Education."
-In addition to the keynote, Dr. Ashworth conducted two 3-hour activity sessions presenting selected Spectrum teaching styles.
+Sara was invited to be the keynote speaker at the University of West Florida, Physical Education Summer Institute to address the theme "Teaching Styles in Physical Education."
+In addition to the keynote, Sara conducted two 3-hour activity sessions presenting selected Spectrum teaching styles.
 Five UWF students assisted in this workshop presentation by designing active lessons for the participants to experience the essences of the different styles.
 The students' willingness to prepare and apply their Spectrum knowledge to different PE activities and their contagious energy made these multiple sessions a success.
 Many thanks go to Andrea, Danny, Frank, James, and Sarah.
 It was a joy working with them.
 Dr. Stu Ryan, the former chair, is a former Spectrum student of Dr. Beverly Yerg from Florida State University.
 Dr. John Torodorvich, the current chair and organizer of the Summer Institute, studied the Spectrum at the University of Alabama and taught at the University of Wyoming with Dr. Mark Brya, an active Spectrum Institute colleague and researcher.

 Dr. Nikolaos Diglidis (University of Thessaly) organized the First International Spectrum Workshop in conjunction with the 12th European Congress of Sport Psychology (FEPSAC) in Halkidiki, Greece.
 The workshop focus was A REUNION AND A REVISIT of the Spectrum theory.
 The intent of this workshop was to gain an international perspective about the use of the Spectrum and to support international collaborative relationships.
 The Spectrum provided the common language for two-way conversations.
 A REUNION AND A REVISIT workshop was organized by Dr. Nikolaos Digelidis (University of Thessaly, Trikala, Halkidiki, Greece).
 Colleagues from around the world participated in this Spectrum conference.